Are you aware of the most common heavy metals that can ruin your health?

 The next step would be to order a heavy metal test which consists of a urine and blood specimen.
 These will be sent to a laboratory for analysis, and the results will be received by email in a couple of business days.

 A professional healthcare provider helps the patient interpret the results and can make recommendations based on these results.

-The end goal is to increase awareness regarding heavy metals and help people take control of their health.
+The goal is to increase awareness regarding heavy metals and help people take control of their health.

-Important tips to know before screening for heavy metals
+Essential tips to know before screening for heavy metals

-1. Most seafood contains a decent amount of heavy metals including arsenic and mercury.
-It is advised to not eat sardines, shellfish, oysters or other types of seafood for up to 48 hours before being tested.
+1. Most seafood contains a decent amount of heavy metals, including arsenic and mercury.
+It is advised not to eat sardines, shellfish, oysters, or other types of seafood for up to 48 hours before being tested.